 United also offers our customers the opportunity to reduce the carbon footprint associated with their air travel by purchasing carbon offsets or donating their miles toward the purchase of carbon offsets.
 Learn more about United’s carbon offset program

-In addition, United has been involved in the Carbon Disclosure Project (CDP) since 2006 and was the first U.S. carrier to fully participate.
-You can view our 2013 CDP questionnaire response for additional information on United Airlines' carbon footprint and climate change strategy.
+United has also been involved in the Carbon Disclosure Project (CDP) since 2006 and was the first U.S. carrier to fully participate.
+You can view our 2016 CDP questionnaire response for additional information on United Airlines' carbon footprint and climate change strategy.